wuyichen24/coding-interview/docs/problems/string/palindrome/Palindrome_Partitioning.md

    - Idea
       - If the substring which starts at index `start` is the palindrome, continue on the string after the substring.
       - Clarify the key point:
-         - Choose: Choose the potential candidate.
+         - *Choose*: Choose the potential candidate.
 Here, our potential candidates are all substrings that could be generated from the given string.
-         - Constraint: Define a constraint that must be satisfied by the chosen candidate.
+         - *Constraint*: Define a constraint that must be satisfied by the chosen candidate.
 In this case, the constraint is that the string must be a palindrome.
-         - Goal: We must define the goal that determines if have found the required solution and we must backtrack.
+         - *Goal*: We must define the goal that determines if have found the required solution and we must backtrack.
 Here, our goal is achieved if we have reached the end of the string.

   ```java